 Tampa Human Rights Board

-The Board will continue to advocate for the citizens of Tampa against discrimination and prejudices in employment, housing and public accommodations.
-We believe in equal rights, equal opportunities for all, regardless of their race, color, religion, sex, national origin, disability, age, marital and familial status, sexual orientation, or gender identity/expression.
+This Board will continue to educate and advocate for the citizens of Tampa against discrimination in all areas including employment, housing, and public accommodations.
+We support the human rights of all people including those in the protected classes of race, color, religion, sex, national origin, age, marital and familial status, sexual orientation, gender identity/expression, or retaliation.

 The Tampa Human Rights Board (Board) advocates for the citizens of Tampa against discrimination, with a primary focus on equal rights and equal opportunity in employment, housing and public accommodations.
 Appointed by Mayor Bob Buckhorn and confirmed by City Council, the Board, composed of nine members, can receive and initiate complaints for investigation that allege any violation of Chapter 12, Tampa’s Human Rights Ordinance (Tampa Code), filed under the protected class of race, color, religion, sex, national origin, disability, age, marital and familial status, sexual orientation, gender identity/expression or retaliation.